Standard RAID levels: RAID 2

 Diagram of a RAID 2 setup.
 Lowercase p indicates parity bytes.

 RAID 2 splits data at the bit level across multiple disks, unlike most RAID levels, which divide data into blocks.
 It uses a type of error correction known as Hamming code, which introduces redundancy to detect and correct errors in stored data.
 The hard drives are synchronized by the controller so they spin in unison, reaching the same position at the same time.
 Due to this synchronization, the system typically processes only one read or write request at a time, limiting its ability to handle multiple operations concurrently.

 In early computing, RAID 2 offered high data transfer rates by using a high-rate Hamming code and many disks operating in parallel.
-This design was used in specialized systems such as the Thinking Machines' DataVault, which transferred 32 bits of data simultaneously with 7 bits of parity: a (39,32) code.
-IBM's Stretch system employed a similar approach, transferring 64 data bits along with 8 bits of error correction: a (72,64) code.
+This design was used in specialized systems such as the Thinking Machines' DataVault, which transferred 32 bits of data simultaneously with 7 bits of parity: a (39,32) Hamming code.
+IBM's Stretch system employed a similar approach, transferring 64 data bits along with 8 bits of error correction: a (72,64) Hamming code.
 Both codes are not basic Hamming codes, but the improved SECDED code, meaning that they can both detect and correct single-bit errors, but only detect two-bit errors.

 As modern hard drives incorporate built-in error correction, the added complexity of RAID 2's external Hamming code provides little benefit over simpler redundancy methods such as parity.
 Consequently, RAID 2 was rarely implemented and is the only original RAID level that is no longer used in practice.